domschrei/krunner-symbols/README.md

 `sudo pacman -S krunner qt6-base ki18n qt6-5compat qt6-declarative ktextwidgets libplasma`
 `sudo pacman -S cmake extra-cmake-modules qt6-tools jq #these can be uninstalled after building`

-_Note that there is a `plasma5-runners-symbols` [package from AUR](https://aur.archlinux.org/packages/plasma5-runners-symbols/ "link to AUR package"), but it is unfortunately not kept up to date._

 **Debian / Ubuntu**